osamuyiohenhen/Twitch-Chat-Analysis/README.md

 ## Challenges & Trade-offs

 ### Constraint: Data Scarcity
-<br>Labeling 100k+ messages manually is unrealistic for a solo engineer.
+Labeling 100k+ messages manually is unrealistic for a solo engineer.

 **Solution:**
 <br>Use **Domain Adaptation** first.
 By doing MLM pre-training on *unlabeled* data, the model's confusion reduced significantly on raw messages.
 This allows the model to require significantly fewer labeled samples for final classification.